Inflammatory Bowel Disease Medication

 Esomeprazole magnesium (Nexium)

 Esomeprazole magnesium is an S-isomer of omeprazole.
-It inhibits gastric acid secretion by inhibiting the H+/K+-ATPase enzyme system at secretory surface of gastric parietal cells.
-It is used in severe cases and in patients not responding to H2 antagonist therapy.
-It is used for up to 4 weeks to treat and relieve symptoms of active duodenal ulcers; it may be used for up to 8 weeks to treat all grades of erosive esophagitis.
+It inhibits gastric acid secretion by inhibiting the H+/K+-ATPase enzyme system at the secretory surface of gastric parietal cells.
+Esomeprazole is used in severe cases and in patients not responding to H2-antagonist therapy.
+This agent is used for up to 4 weeks to treat and relieve symptoms of active duodenal ulcers; however, it may be used for up to 8 weeks to treat all grades of erosive esophagitis.

 Rabeprazole sodium (Aciphex)

-Rabeprazole sodium decreases gastric acid secretion by inhibiting the parietal cell H+/K+ ATP pump.
+Rabeprazole sodium decreases gastric acid secretion by inhibiting the parietal cell H+/K+-ATPase pump.

 Pantoprazole suppresses gastric acid secretion by specifically inhibiting the H+/K+-ATPase enzyme system at the secretory surface of gastric parietal cells.